Frederick Davenport Bates: Painter and Traveller

-While working on our page about Davenport artist James Patchell Chettle, I contacted Stockport Council's collections manager, Bronwen Simpson, about Chettle works in Stockport's collection.
+While working on our page about Davenport artist James Patchell Chettle, we contacted Stockport Council's collections manager, Bronwen Simpson, about Chettle works in Stockport's collection.
 She very kindly directed me to the Public Catalogue Foundation / BBC project to publish on the Web publicly-owned oil paintings, where several Chettles can now be viewed.

-Since originally creating this feature, additional information and references have been discovered, and also passed on by other admirers of Davenport Bates, and these have been incorporated into the text of this second version.
+Since originally creating this feature, additional information and references have been discovered, and also passed on by other admirers of Davenport Bates, and these have been incorporated into the text of this third version.
 Note that some information on other websites, notably his date of death, is incorrect.

 Any further information about his life and work is very welcome.